gyanesh94/USC_CSCI_571_Web_Technologies/Homework 6/assignment_description/README.md

    - This article introduces some similar APIs, so you have more choice for your homework 6:
      - https://ahmadawais.com/best-api-geolocating-an-ip-address/
    - Note: Use of Freegeoip API is not recommended.
+   - **Error on Server** @416
+     - The http traffic looked normal for localhost/XAMPP (TCP SYN/ACKs, HTTP POST requesting IP-API JSON, and HTTP response 200 OK).
+The traffic for cloud server was completely empty because the default protocol was https instead of http (as Mi Li pointed out).
+When I changed the URL to http instead of https, everything works the same as on XAMPP.
+Thanks for the assistance in tracking down the issue.

 3. ##### Parsing JSON-formatted data in PHP